-Most traditional providers and allergists only check for allergy.
-Allergy to food cause the immune system to release an immunoglobulin called IgE.
+Most traditional providers and allergists only check for allergies.
+Allergy to food causes the immune system to release an immunoglobulin called IgE.
 When you think of peanut allergy, for example, most of us understand that on airplanes and in schools, an allergy to something like exposure to peanuts can be deadly.
 An IgE reaction is a true allergy.
 Symptoms of food allergy include hives, swelling, itching, anaphylaxis, and dizziness.

 However, many people suffer from food sensitivity.
-Food sensitivity can be very damaging to our bodies, although it can be difficult for someone to make the connection with a specific food to unwanted symptoms.
+Food sensitivity can be very damaging to our bodies, although it can be difficult for someone to make the connection with specific food to unwanted symptoms.
 This is because it can take up to 3 days for the effects of a food sensitivity to occur.
-A food sensitivity triggers an immune reaction to the specific food.
+Food sensitivity triggers an immune reaction to the specific food.
 Food sensitivity reactions are often mediated by an immunoglobulin called IgG or another non-IgE immune reaction.
 Symptoms of food sensitivity vary widely and may or may not be gut-related.
 Examples may include: